 Step-by-step directions

-1. In a fire ring, coal chimney or other fire-safe container add 20 charcoal briquettes.
+- Prep the coals.
+In a fire ring, coal chimney or other fire-safe container add 20 charcoal briquettes.
 Light the briquettes and allow to heat up for approximately 20-30 minutes.

-5. Line the bottom and sides of your 10-inch cast iron Dutch oven with aluminum foil.
+- Line dutch oven.
+Line the bottom and sides of your 10-inch cast iron Dutch oven with aluminum foil.
 You can also use Dutch oven liners.
 This is optional, but makes cleanup much easier.

+- Add fruit.
 Place one layer, evenly spaced on the bottom of your Dutch oven with 7 pineapple rings.
 Place a maraschino cherries into the center of each pineapple ring and into any empty spaces on the bottom of your Dutch oven.

-6. Sprinkle brown sugar and cinnamon evenly over the pineapple and cherries.
+- Add brown sugar.
+Sprinkle brown sugar and cinnamon evenly over the pineapple and cherries.

-7. Pour cake batter evenly over the pineapple slices and place lid over Dutch oven.
+- Add cake batter.
+Pour cake batter evenly over the pineapple slices and place lid over Dutch oven.

-8. In a fire ring or fire safe pan, place 12 of the hot charcoal briquettes using long handled tongs.
+- Bake the cake.
+In a fire ring or fire safe pan, place 12 of the hot charcoal briquettes using long handled tongs.
 Place Dutch oven over the hot briquettes.
 Place 8 remaining hot charcoal briquettes evenly on top of the lid of your Dutch oven and bake until cake is done, approximately 30 minutes.

 Expert tips and recipe FAQs

 Whether you are making the cake from scratch or with box mix, you will need a 10-inch cast iron Dutch oven.
-And I’m not talking about the fancy enamel pots we all covet.
+When choosing the right Dutch oven, you want the kind with little feet, to elevate the pot and allow the heat to circulate.

 Want to bake this at home?
 No problem!
 I still prefer cast iron when I bake upside down cakes at home.
 Instead of a Dutch oven, I use a cast iron skillet instead.
 Easy peasy and bake at home at 350ºF for 30 minutes or until a toothpick inserted into the center of the cake comes out clean.